Onelinerhub/onelinerhub/chrome-headless/chrome-launcher-usage-example.md

 # Chrome Launcher usage example

-### This example will launch Chrome in headless mode and close it after 5 seconds
+### Execute this javascript file using `nodejs`.
+This example will launch Chrome in headless mode and close it after 5 seconds:

 ```js
 const chromeLauncher = require('chrome-launcher');